blueCFD/wallHeatFluxIncompressible/README.md

 It's the one provided in the branch `OF21x`.

 This git repository further adapts the utility for OpenFOAM 2.2.x and 2.3.x, done by Bruno Santos (wyldckat@github).
+Then further adapted by Bruno Santos as well for blueCFD-Core 2.3-1.

 WARNING: If you're planning on using OpenFOAM 2.2.0, then use the branch `OF21x`.